-- When exercising our voting rights for companies in high emitting sectors that do not sufficiently address the impact of climate change on their businesses, we will oppose the agenda item most appropriate for that issue.
+When exercising our voting rights for companies in high emitting sectors that do not sufficiently address the impact of climate change on their businesses, we will oppose the agenda item most appropriate for that issue.
 To that end, the nomination of the accountable board member takes precedence.
-Companies that are not making sufficient progress in mitigating climate risk are identified using recognised industry benchmarks including the TPI and CA 100+ Net Zero Company Benchmark.
+Companies that are not making sufficient progress in mitigating climate risk are identified using recognised industry benchmarks including the TPI, CA 100+ Net Zero Company Benchmark and the Urgewald Global Coal Exit List.
 Additionally, an internally developed framework is used to identify companies with insufficient progress on climate change.
 Our voting principles are outlined in our Corporate Governance & Voting Guidelines.
-We are also transparent with all our voting activity and publish our quarterly voting records on our website. - Support climate-related resolutions at company meetings which we consider reflect our Climate Change Policy.
-We will co-file shareholder resolutions at company AGMs on climate risk disclosure and lobbying, after conducting due diligence, that we consider to be of institutional quality and consistent with our Climate Change Policy. - Engage with companies in relation to business sustainability and disclosure of climate risk in line with the TCFD recommendations. - Encourage companies to publish targets and report on steps taken to reduce greenhouse gas emissions. - Work collaboratively with other asset owners in order to strengthen our voice and make a more lasting impact for positive change.
+We are also transparent with all our voting activity and publish our quarterly voting records on our website.

+- We will generally vote in favour of shareholder resolutions that are aligned with the objectives of the Paris climate agreement, taking a 'comply or explain' approach, publicly disclosing our rationale if we vote against. - We will vote against management 'Say on Climate' resolutions that are not aligned with the Paris climate agreement. - We will co-file shareholder resolutions at company AGMs on climate risk disclosure, emission reduction targets, transition plans, and lobbying, after conducting due diligence, that we consider to be of institutional quality and consistent with our Climate Change Policy. - Engage with companies in relation to business sustainability, disclosure of climate risk and to publish greenhouse gas emissions reduction targets in line with the TCFD recommendations. - Engage with the largest emitters across our portfolios on transition plans and science aligned capital expenditure plans. - Engage with the banking sector as it plays a pivotal role in the transition to a low-carbon economy. - Engage with our largest portfolio emitters and all fossil fuel companies and banks subject to votes against management due to failure to meet our climate policies. - Support a Just Transition through collaboration with other investors and consider in our engagement and voting. - Work collaboratively with other asset owners in order to strengthen our voice and make a more lasting impact for positive change.
 Engagement is conducted directly, through our engagement partner and through our support of collaborations.
-We also expect our external asset managers to engage with companies on climate-related issues. - Use the IIGCC's Net Zero Stewardship Toolkit to develop our net zero stewardship strategy. - Use carbon footprints the TPI toolkit, CA100+ Net Zero Company Benchmark and SBTi to assess companies and inform our engagement and voting activity.
-This will enable us to prioritise shareholder engagement, set timeframes and monitor progress against our goals. - Engage collaboratively alongside other institutional investors with policy makers through membership of the IIGCC.
+We also expect our external asset managers to engage with companies on climate-related issues. - Implementing our net zero stewardship strategy developed using IIGCC's Net Zero Stewardship Toolkit. - Use carbon footprints, the TPI toolkit, CA100+ Net Zero Company Benchmark, SBTi along with other data sources to assess companies and inform our engagement and voting activity.
+This will enable us to prioritise shareholder engagement, set timeframes and monitor progress against our goals. - Engage collaboratively alongside other institutional investors with policy makers through membership of organisations such as the IIGCC.
 We will engage with regulators and peer groups to advocate for improved climate related disclosures and management in the pensions industry and wider global economy.